 Sessions 2 am & pm 6-24 thru 7-5

 Sessions 3 am & pm 7-8 thru 7-19

 Sessions 4 am & pm 7-22 thru 8-2

 JUNIOR SAILING PROGRAM SCHOLARSHIPS

-Mail letter from candidate stating desire to attend the Program and letter from parent/guardian stating financial need to Brent Creelman, 315 Front Street, Beaufort, NC 28516 or firstname.lastname@example.org.
+Simply mail or email a letter from candidate stating desire to attend the Program and a letter from parent/guardian stating financial need to Brent Creelman, 315 Front Street, Beaufort, NC 28516 or firstname.lastname@example.org.